metablaster/WindowsFirewallRuleset/Config/README.md

 Contains configuration files for this project and external programs.

-Most of these settings are highly specialized for firewall management, which helps to reduce the pain of settings these things over and over again.
+Most of these settings are specialized for firewall management, which helps to reduce the need to set these things over and over again.

 1. `ProjectSettings.ps1` script globally affects all scripts in this repository.
-2. `PSScriptAnalyzerSettings.psd1` contains PowerShell analyzer and code formatting rules.
+2. `PSScriptAnalyzerSettings.psd1` contains rules for static code analysis and formatting.
 3. `HelpContent` constains cabinet help content which is at the moment of no use.
 4. `mTail` contains settings for mTail program.
 5. `sysinternals` contains settings for tools form Microsoft's sysinternals suite.